csound/csound-vscode-plugin/README.md

 ## Release Notes

+### 0.3.0

+* Added live-coding commands to evaluate ORC and SCO code by sending to Csound over UDP.

 ### 0.2.3

-Don't switch focus to output window when playing a CSD file. `alt+escape` only kills CSound subprocesses when focus is in a CSD text editor window (for better compatibility with other modules).
+* Don't switch focus to output window when playing a CSD file. `alt+escape` only kills CSound subprocesses when focus is in a CSD text editor window (for better compatibility with other modules).

 ### 0.2.2

-Fix issue when attempting to kill when there are no Csound subprocesses running.
+* Fix issue when attempting to kill when there are no Csound subprocesses running.

 ### 0.2.1

-Add command to kill any running Csound subprocess.
+* Add command to kill any running Csound subprocess.
 Kill any Csound process on exiting from VSCode.

 ### 0.2.0

-Added the ability to play CSD files from within VSCode.
+* Added the ability to play CSD files from within VSCode.

 ### 0.0.1

-Alpha: initial release
+* Alpha: initial release